netdata/netdata/src/collectors/windows-events.plugin/README.md

 12. **ActivityID**
     A GUID that correlates events generated as part of the same operation or transaction, helping to track activities across different components or stages.

+    Netdata adds this field automatically when it is not zero.

 13. **RelatedActivityID**
     A GUID that links related operations or transactions, allowing for tracing complex workflows where one event triggers or relates to another.

+    Netdata adds this field automatically when it is not zero.

 14. **Timestamp**
     The timestamp when the event was created.
 This provides precise timing information about when the event occurred.